Classes and objects,Object oriented programming terminology & Function Overloading

 Data Hiding (or Encapsulation) is an important concept where we restrict access to certain details of an object and allow access only through specific methods (getters and setters).
 This helps prevent direct access to an object's internal state, which improves security and code maintainability.

-) indicates that an attribute is protected (intended for internal use by the class or its subclasses), and a double underscore (__
+In Python, we can hide attributes by using underscores.
+A single underscore (_) indicates that an attribute is protected (intended for internal use by the class or its subclasses), and a double underscore (__) makes the attribute private (more hidden).

 Example of Data Hiding (Encapsulation):

-is a private attribute, so we cannot access it directly.- We use getter (
+__ageis a private attribute, so we cannot access it directly.- We use getter (

-. - By using getter and setter methods, we can control how the attribute is accessed and modified, adding a layer of security to the class.
+get_age()) and setter (set_age()) methods to interact with__age. - By using getter and setter methods, we can control how the attribute is accessed and modified, adding a layer of security to the class.

 7. Function Overloading (Method Overloading):